awsdocs/aws-lambda-developer-guide/doc_source/java-exceptions.md

 When an AWS service invokes your function, the service chooses the invocation type and retry behavior\.
 AWS services can invoke your function on a schedule, in response to a lifecycle event on a resource, or to serve a request from a user\.
 Some services invoke functions asynchronously and let Lambda handle errors, while others retry or pass errors back to the user\.

 For example, API Gateway treats all invocation and function errors as internal errors\.
 If the Lambda API rejects the invocation request, API Gateway returns a 500 error code\.
-If the function runs but returns an error, or returns a response in the wrong format, API Gateway returns a 502\.
+If the function runs but returns an error, or returns a response in the wrong format, API Gateway returns a 502 error code\.
 To customize the error response, you must catch errors in your code and format a response in the required format\.

 To determine the source of an error and its cause, use AWS X\-Ray\.
 With X\-Ray, you can find out which component encountered an error and see details about exceptions\.
 The following example shows a function error that resulted in a 502 response from API Gateway\.